About Us

 • Partnered with more than 40 leading employers to provide 150 people with meaningful supported employment

-• Employed a staff of 750
+• Employed staff of 750

 Visit The Arc Maryland and The Arc U.S.